QuantumPackage/qp2/src/mo_localization/README.md

 # mo_localization

-Please, use the ifort compiler

-Some parameters can be changed with qp edit in the utils_trust_region section
+Some parameters can be changed with qp edit in the mo_localization section (cf below).
+Similarly for the trust region parameters in the utils_trust_region section.
+The localization without the trust region is not available for the moment.

+The irf.f files can be generated from the org ones using emacs.
 If you modify the .org files, don't forget to do (you need emacs):
 ```
 ./TANGLE_org_mode.sh
 ninja
 ```

-The documentation can be read using:
-Ctrl-C Ctrl-e l p
-after opening the filename.org in emacs.
-It will produce a
-filename.pdf.
-(Not available for all the files)
-!!!
-Warning: the documentation can contain some errors !!!

 # Orbital localisation
 To localize the MOs: